The birth of probability theory

 • Origins of probability theory in games of chance.

-• Kolmogorov introduced the axiomatic approach in 1933.
+• Kolmogorov introduced axiomatic in 1933.

 • Abraham de Moivre and his contribution with “The Doctrine of Chances” in 1718.